richardnaar/spotligthExperiment/readme.txt

 Müller, M. M., Malinowski, P., Gruber, T., & Hillyard, S. A. (2003).
 Sustained division of the attentional spotlight.
 Nature, 424(6946), 309-312.

 NB!
-Will not run out of box.
+Will not run out-of-the-box.
 This version uses monitor settings saved under the name of "spotlight".

 You can change that by going: Edit experiment settings (ratchet icon on meny bar) > Screen